walaj/ginseng/README.md

 ----------

 #### Swap
-Swap performs a non-parametric test for enrichment of 2D connections between or within elements.
+Swap performs a non-parametric test for enrichment of 2D connections between or within tracks.
+2D events are expected in the form of a list of BEDPE files.
+Tracks are BED tracks of genomic features.
+BED tracks are input with a ``bed_list`` file, which has the form ``NAME,PATH_TO_BED`` for each line.

 ```
 ## run the swaps
 ginseng swap -n $num_matrices -b $num_bins -k $num_swaps \